kwabenasapong/openpl/blog/openlp-204-correct-caleb-released.rst

 Bugs fixed in this release:

--  #1117098: Transparent theme is white on Mac OSX
+* #1117098: Transparent theme is white on Mac OSX
--  #1154467: Web download bible db's getting locked
+* #1154467: Web download bible db's getting locked
--  #1173749: Songs with mismatching formatting tags still throw an exception
+* #1173749: Songs with mismatching formatting tags still throw an exception
--  #1252477: Changing theme on bible settings tab causes an error when saving service
+* #1252477: Changing theme on bible settings tab causes an error when saving service
--  #1012110: pptviewlib does not accept unicode filename
+* #1012110: pptviewlib does not accept unicode filename
--  #1199639: Formatting tags opened and closed in different verses throw an exception
+* #1199639: Formatting tags opened and closed in different verses throw an exception
--  #1206886: HTTP Server gets deleted
+* #1206886: HTTP Server gets deleted
--  #1222534: KeyError when "Allow presentation application to be overridden" and Spanish language is selected
+* #1222534: KeyError when "Allow presentation application to be overridden" and Spanish language is selected
--  #1223841: Transition does not work if texts are the same
+* #1223841: Transition does not work if texts are the same
--  #1225763: Replacing background with video unblank screen even if "Blanked to Theme"
+* #1225763: Replacing background with video unblank screen even if "Blanked to Theme"
--  #1247661: Cannot restore OpenLP after minimising on OSX
+* #1247661: Cannot restore OpenLP after minimising on OSX
--  #1251437: BibleGateway importer crashes on non unicode urls
+* #1251437: BibleGateway importer crashes on non unicode urls
--  #1258634: TypeError when saving service from previous versions with notes
+* #1258634: TypeError when saving service from previous versions with notes
--  #1259606: Clicking Verse Button doesn't alter live slide
+* #1259606: Clicking Verse Button doesn't alter live slide
--  #1266271: Output display returns after pressing esc when looping slides
+* #1266271: Output display returns after pressing esc when looping slides
--  #1157938: "Alt + Tab" = some pixelated icons and missing icons
+* #1157938: "Alt + Tab" = some pixelated icons and missing icons
--  #1211049: Can no long download bible verses
+* #1211049: Can no long download bible verses
--  #1216234: Layout style has not effect when using a second bible
+* #1216234: Layout style has not effect when using a second bible
--  #1240942: Troubleshooting guide is outdated
+* #1240942: Troubleshooting guide is outdated
--  #1265368: [regression] Traceback in web remote
+* #1265368: [regression] Traceback in web remote
--  #1163874: Add Slovak bible to First Run Wizard.
-(SK - Katolický (Písmo Sväté))
+* #1163874: Add Slovak bible to First Run Wizard.
+(SK *Katolický (Písmo Sväté)*)

     Stay dressed for action and keep your lamps burning, and be like men who are waiting for their master to come home from the wedding